idleberg/sublime-nsis/README.md

 ## Installation

-The easiest way to install the package is to use [Package Control](http://wbond.net/sublime_packages/package_control).
+The easiest way to install the package is to use [Package Control](http://wbond.net/sublime_packages/package_control), but the package has is still pending.

 ### Windows Installer
 To build yourself an installer, download `installer.nsi` from the scripts folder and compile it.